Career Assistant Job Description/Application

 A Career Assistant in the CSB or SJU Career Resource Center provides direct service to students and alumni needing assistance in career research and exploration.
 Training is provided to give the Career Assistant a strong foundation in helping skills, programming skills and career research strategies.
 A work award is required for these positions.

-Complete the Career Assistant Application Form, print and submit along with a copy of your resume to the Career Center you are applying (CSB-Academic Services Building; SJU-Mary Hall 10).
+We are currently seeking applicants for fall 2017-spring 2018 career assistants.
+Complete the Career Assistant Application Form, print and submit along with a copy of your resume to the Career Center you are applying to (CSB-Academic Service Building; SJU-Mary Hall 10).

-CSB Center Application Form - Career Services (2016 CSB Center positions have been filled) SJU Center Application Form - Career Services
+CSB Center Application Form - Career Services SJU Center Application Form - Career Services

 View Resume Samples | View On-Line Resume Workshop (approx. 8 minutes)